ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 #### A bit more on locations
 There are a number of location cards that allow you to put as many of them as you want in your starting deck.
 These currently include one for each single source and one for each two source combination.

-Some cards will have an extra triangle in the top left, this means it can be used as an exploration.
-At burst speed (as a skill) you may reveal a card with exploration from your hand (or void if it is cached), pay 1 energy, and put it on the bottom of your deck to create one of the Home location cards in your location zone (there is 1 home location for each source, and they slightly worse versions of the locations you can put directly into your deck.)
+Some cards will have a rainbow circle in the top left, this means that the card has *exploration*.
+While channeled, in addition to adding 1 to the source devotion of each of it's sources, it also adds 1 to the source devotion of each source contained on your starting locations (this cannot add 2 devotion to a single source).
+Cards with exploration can also be used to explore: At burst speed (as a skill) you may reveal a card with exploration from your hand (or void if it is cached), pay 1 energy, and put it on the bottom of your deck to create one of the Home location cards in your location zone (there is 1 home location for each source, and they slightly worse versions of the locations you can put directly into your deck.)

 ---
 ## Playing Cards & the horizon